zulip/zulip/templates/zerver/help/about-streams-and-topics.md

 notifications or muting for streams in order to create a better Zulip environment.

-If enabled by the realm administrators, users can [create](/help/create-a-stream) streams and [invite](/help/add-or-invite-someone-to-a-stream) other users to a stream.
+If enabled by the organization administrators, users can [create](/help/create-a-stream) streams and [invite](/help/add-or-invite-someone-to-a-stream) other users to a stream.

-Only realm administrators can make edits to a stream, such as [renaming](/help/rename-a-stream), [deleting](/help/delete-a-stream), changing the description of a stream, [removing users](/help/remove-someone-from-a-stream) from a stream, or changing the accessibility of a stream.
+Only organization administrators can make edits to a stream, such as [renaming](/help/rename-a-stream), [deleting](/help/delete-a-stream), changing the description of a stream, [removing users](/help/remove-someone-from-a-stream) from a stream, or changing the accessibility of a stream.